uwblueprint/sistema/README.md

 ```

 - Commit messages and PR names are descriptive and written in **imperative tense**.
 The first word should be capitalized.
 E.g. "Create user REST endpoints", not "Created user REST endpoints"
 - PRs can contain multiple commits, they do not need to be squashed together before merging as long as each commit is atomic.
-Our repo is configured to only allow squash commits to `main` so the entire PR will appear as 1 commit on `main`, but the individual commits are preserved when viewing the PR.

 ## Version Control Guide